 The amount you may apply for is a standard amount of 2 000 000 SEK per year, including indirect costs.
 The grant may be used for all types of project-related costs, but must not be used to finance your own salary or for scholarships.
 An exception applies for researchers within humanities and social sciences and within educational sciences, where the grant may be used to finance up to 50 per cent of your own salary.
 The Swedish Research Council assumes that the administrating organisation, as the employer responsible, will cover any costs in excess of the standard amount.

 The grant period is 6 years, starting in January 2021.
 The first payment will be made during January 2021 at the earliest.

 Three years after the start of the grant period, the project leader shall submit a mandatory report in the form of an oral presentation to the Swedish Research Council.
-The presentation shall focus on the scientific advances that the grant has enabled and how the researcher’s activities have developed, and may result in a review of the amounts for the remaining grant period.
+The description shall focus on the scientific advances that the grant has enabled, and on how the researcher’s work has developed, and may result in a review of the amounts for the remaining grant period.

 Please refer to the application form in Prisma in parallel with reading the instructions below, which describe the call-specific content of the application.
 More information on what to do in practical terms is available in our Guide for applicants.

 The contents submitted in your outline application will be transferred over to your full application, and you may only change those sections that the Swedish Research Council instructs you to do (see under “Application procedure” at the start of the call text).

 Foreign experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.